kasrababaei/swift-notes/SwiftUI.md

 ```

 The difference between `ProposedViewSize` and `CGSize` is that both components
 are optional in `ProposedViewSize`.
-Porposing `nil` for a component means that
+Proposing `nil` for a component means that
 the view can become its _ideal size_ in that dimension.
 The ideal size is
 different for each view.